GCSEChemistry

 Key Concepts

-• 1Chemical reactions involve the breaking and forming of bonds.
+• 1Chemical reactions involve reactants and products

 Simple Explanation